Managing the menopause and hormone therapy

 Oral progestogen only regimens (medroxyprogesterone acetate and micronized progesterone) have been shown to provide relief from hot flushes when given in high doses as well as preventing endometrial hyperplasia.
 However side effects of the progestogen such as weight gain, mastalgia, fluid retention, vaginal discharge, and dry mouth can be a problem at these doses.
 Short-term use may be applicable in women who do not want to take estrogen.
 It can be used cyclically for the first 12-14 days of the cycle and produce predictable bleeding in the majority of women.

-For women are less than 12 months postmenopausal, who have not had a hysterectomy:
+For women who are less than 12 months postmenopausal, who have not had a hysterectomy:

 - oestrogen should be administered continuously with progestin given for at least 14 days per month to induce a withdrawal bleed-such therapy provides no contraception.

 - oestrogen can be given continuously with a progestin impregnated IUD (Mirena ®) inserted to provide continuous endometrial protection;